 II.
 Introduction

 Hydrologic processes in California, Oregon, and Washington are unique among the rest of the United States.
-Their primary water source for human and ecological use is stored in the natural reservoirs of snowpack at high elevations during the winter and spring (Mote et al 2005; Vicuna and Dracup 2007).
+Their primary water source for human and ecological use is stored in the natural reservoirs of snowpack at high elevations during the winter and spring (Mote et al. 2005; Vicuna and Dracup 2007).
 Since 1950, studies have shown a decreasing trend in snowpack and snow-water equivalent (SWE) in mountainous areas.
-This trend has been repeatedly correlated with temperature increases hypothesized to be a result of human-induced climate change (Melillo et al 2014; Vicuna and Dracup 2007; Mote et al 2005).
-Furthermore, the fraction of precipitation falling as rain has increased at low- to mid-elevations, thus shifting peak snowmelt runoff to occur earlier in the spring (Knowles et al 2007; Stewart et al 2005; Maurer et al 2007).
-Consequently, less precipitation is stored as snow in the mountains for summer runoff, forcing water managers to reassess their management schemes and limiting water for human and ecological use (Maurer et al 2007).
+This trend has been repeatedly correlated with temperature increases hypothesized to be a result of human-induced climate change (Melillo et al. 2014; Vicuna and Dracup 2007; Mote et al. 2005).
+Furthermore, the fraction of precipitation falling as rain has increased at low- to mid-elevations, thus shifting peak snowmelt runoff to occur earlier in the spring (Knowles et al. 2007; Stewart et al. 2005; Maurer et al. 2007).
+Consequently, less precipitation is stored as snow in the mountains for summer runoff, forcing water managers to reassess their management schemes of water for human and ecological purposes (Maurer et al 2007).
 Thus, changes in water supply, demand, and reliability in California, Oregon, and Washington warrant a more accurate monitoring of water availability.

 The National Weather Service (NWS) and the Western Regional Climate Center (WRCC) work together to disseminate high quality climate information in their regions, which include Washington, Oregon, Nevada, and California.
 For their purposes, the gridded dataset PRISM (Parameter Elevation Regression on Independent Slopes Model) is the most widely used tool in estimating precipitation.
 PRISM extrapolates known precipitation measurements from ground-stations to areas lacking in situ measurements.
-The WRCC also consults the Global Historical Climatology Network (GHCN), an amalgam of many ground-based data collection organizations including Snow Telemetry (SNOTEL), Remote Automated Weather Stations (RAWS), Automated Surface Observing System units (ASOS), and the Cooperative Observer Network (COOP).
-These ground stations are more limited in their precipitation and snowpack measurements in the Cascade and Sierra Nevada mountain ranges (Nina Oakley, personal communication, February 1, 2016).
+The WRCC also consults the Global Historical Climatology Network (GHCN), an amalgam of many ground-based data collection organizations, including Snow Telemetry (SNOTEL), Remote Automated Weather Stations (RAWS), Automated Surface Observing System units (ASOS), and the Cooperative Observer Network (COOP).
+While this network of ground stations has benefits, they are more limited in their precipitation and snowpack measurements in the Cascade and Sierra Nevada mountain ranges (Nina Oakley, personal communication, February 1, 2016).
 Previous studies have shown that satellite-derived precipitation estimates, when validated by ground observations, can be useful in monitoring climate indicators in the continental US (Prat and Nelson 2015).
-However, regions with highly variable geography, like the mountainous northwestern United States, continue to prove difficult for satellite-derived algorithms to accurately measure (Prat and Nelson 2015).
-These difficulties may be resolved with new satellite-products at higher spatial resolutions (Dr. Olivier Prat, personal communication, February 3, 2016).
-The purpose of this study was to compare and analyze remotely-sensed and in situ precipitation data in the Sierra Nevada and Cascade mountain ranges to gauge the usefulness of satellite data in mountainous regions.
+However, regions with highly variable geography, like the mountainous northwestern United States, continue to prove difficult for satellite-derived algorithms to accurately measure (Prat and Nelson 2015but these difficulties may be resolved with new satellite products at higher spatial resolutions (Dr. Olivier Prat, personal communication, February 3, 2016).

+As part of the NASA Applied Sciences Program Water Resources Application Area, the purpose of this study was to compare and analyze remotely-sensed and in situ precipitation data in the Sierra Nevada and Cascade mountain ranges to gauge the usefulness of satellite data in mountainous regions.
 This study enhanced the understanding of water availability in mountain snowpack across the western United States, informing both climate monitoring and forecasting efforts.

-The 3 objectives of this research were to determine if satellite data are useful in measuring orographic precipitation by comparing satellite climate data records (CDRs) to currently-used ground-station data, to make a suite of map products to enhance the understanding of precipitation, and to further understand snow water equivalent in the study area by comparing NOHRSC satellite data to ground observations from SNOTEL and the California Snow Survey.
+The 3 objectives of this research were to determine if satellite data are useful in measuring orographic precipitation by comparing satellite climate data records (CDRs) to currently-used ground-station data, to make a suite of map products to enhance the understanding of precipitation, and to further understand SWE in the study area by comparing National Operational Hydrologic Remote Sensing Center (NOHRSC) satellite data to ground observations from SNOTEL and the California Snow Survey.

 III.
 Methodology